What does “Matsuri” mean?

 In 869, in Kyoto, many people suffered smallpox, dysentery, and other epidemics because ill-prepared draining of wasted water and excrement.
 They mixed together and caused maladies with hot and damp whether.
 In addition to it, the Kamo river would be in flood in summer.
 The flooded river brought the maladies all through the city.
 Further more, our country saw natural disasters like earthquake and tsunami and suffered huge expansion of maladies outside of Kyoto.

 To calm down Shinrei to save the country, the imperial court gave Urabeno-Hiramaro (卜部日良麻呂), the priest of Gion-sya, an order to hold Goryo-e at Shinsen-en (神泉苑), the largest pond in ancient Kyoto.
 (The picture above.).
-Gion-sya is an ancient name of Yasaka shrine.
+Gion-sya is a former name of Yasaka shrine.
 Yasaka shrine is a Shinto shrine today but it used to be a Buddhist temple called “Gion-sya”, or “Gion Kanjinin.”

 Urabeno-Hiramaro put the spirit of Gozu-tenno, the Buddhist Deity, into one of three portable shrines and sent them from Gion-sya to Shinsen-en and placed 66 hokos (矛) there .
 His aim was to put Onryo/Ekishin together and have them descended to the hokos and ask Gozu-tenno to get rid of them.